 This policy is designed to encourage students to take ownership of their work and time commitments, while also allowing for some flexibility.
 We feel it is far better (and more typical of real work conditions) to seek an extension well before the due date than to hand in a late assignment.
 We appreciate that there needs to be some flexibility, but we expect all students to manage their time and to keep their tutors informed of any issues with their progress.

-This unit involves use of few on-campus facilities for projects.
-Hence, it is strongly recommended that you don't miss online tutorials where you will learn to use alternative tools to complete your projects.
+This unit involves use of on-campus facilities, it is strongly recommended that you attend the workshops where you will learn to use these facilities.